rayvd/ll_bills/README.md

 ## Requirements

 * Python 2.7+ (we make use of a dict comprehension -- otherwise this might run fine on 2.6+)
+* *nix environment of some sort.
+It might work on Windows, but I didn't test it there.
+See Notes below on email server.
 * lxml
 * texttable
 * requests